NordicHPC/sonar/README.md

 **This tool focuses on how resources are used**.
 What is actually running.
 Its focus is not (anymore) whether and how resources are under-used compared to Slurm allocations.
 This is an important question but for another tool.

+**We have rewritten it from Python to Rust**.
+The motivation was to have one self-contained binary, without any other dependencies or environments to load, so that the call can execute in milliseconds and so that it has minimal impact on the resources on a large computing cluster.

+Versions until 0.5.0 are available on [PyPI](https://pypi.org/project/sonar/).

 ## Installation